rafaellaurinemeira/HybridApp/README.md

 ```
 ## Example
 Download or clone the example project.

+The example show how to get the photo from library or camera.
 ## License
 HybridApp is available under the MIT license.
 See the LICENSE file for more info.